 The programme team includes:

-- Professor Cliona Ni Mhurchu, Dr Helen Eyles, Dr Wilma Waterlander, Dr Yannan Jiang and Rachel Carter, NIHI, University of Auckland
+- Professor Cliona Ni Mhurchu, Dr Helen Eyles, Dr Wilma Waterlander, Dr Yannan Jiang, NIHI, University of Auckland

 - Professor Tony Blakely and Associate Professor Louise Signal, Department of Public Health, University of Otago Wellington